 But what a time to be alive!

-We were around for the conception of this revolutionary new technology, and we will get to see which networks grow into giants!
+We were around to conceive this revolutionary new technology, and we will see which networks grow into giants!